-- 1) Observers: Persons identified with organizations with which the World Council maintains relationship which are not represented by delegated representatives or with non-member churches which are not represented by delegated observers. - 2) Guests: Persons named individually. - 2.
-Presiding officers and committees - a) At the first decision session of the assembly the central committee shall present its proposals for the moderatorship of the assembly and for the membership of the business committee of the assembly and make any other proposals, including the appointment of other committees, their membership and functions, for the conduct of the business of the assembly as it sees fit. - b) At the first or second decision session, additional nominations for membership of any committee may be made in writing by any six concurring delegates. - c) Election shall be by ballot unless the assembly shall otherwise determine.
+a.
+At the first decision session of the assembly, the outgoing central committee shall present its report which must include an accounting of its work since the previous assembly and also shall present its proposals for the moderatorship of the assembly and for the membership of the business committee of the assembly and make any other proposals, including the appointment of other committees, their membership and functions, for the conduct of the business of the assembly as it sees fit.

+- b.
+At the first or second decision session, additional nominations for membership of any committee may be made in writing by any six concurring delegates. - c.
+Election shall be by ballot unless the assembly shall otherwise determine.

-3. Agenda
+3. Assembly agenda

 The agenda of the assembly shall be proposed by the central committee to the first decision session of the assembly.
-A delegate may propose changes to the agenda in accordance with rule XX.6.c.
-New business or any change may be proposed by the business committee under rule IV.5.b.2.
+A delegate may propose changes to the agenda in accordance with rule XIX.6.c.
+New business or any change may be proposed by the business committee under rule IV.5.b.

+4. Nominations committee of the assembly
-- 4. Nominations committee of the assembly - a) At an early decision session of the assembly, the assembly shall elect a nominations committee, on which there shall be appropriate confessional, cultural and geographical representation of the membership of the assembly and representation of the major interests of the World Council.

-- b) The nominations committee in consultation with the officers of the World Council and the executive committee shall make nominations for the following: - 1) the president or presidents of the World Council; - 2) not more than 145 members of the central committee from among the delegates which the member churches have elected to the assembly; - not more than 5 members of the central committee from among the representatives which the associate member churches (following confirmation of rule I: "churches which do not fulfill the criteria of size and have not been granted membership for exceptional reasons") have elected to the assembly. - c) In making nominations, the nominations committee shall have regard to the following principles: - the personal qualifications of the individual for the task for which he or she is to be nominated; - 2) fair and adequate confessional representation; - 3) fair and adequate geographical and cultural representation; - 4) fair and adequate representation of the major interests of the World Council.

-The nominations committee shall satisfy itself as to the general acceptability of the nominations to the churches to which the nominees belong.

-Not more than seven persons from any one member church shall be nominated as members of the central committee.

-The nominations committee shall secure adequate representation of lay persons - men, women and young people - so far as the composition of the assembly makes this possible.

-- d) The nominations committee shall present its nominations to the assembly.
-Additional nominations may be made by any six delegates concurring in writing, provided that each such nominee shall be proposed in opposition to a particular nominee of the nominations committee. - e) Election shall be by ballot unless the assembly shall otherwise determine.
+- a.
+At an early decision session of the assembly, the assembly shall elect a nominations committee from the official church delegates to the assembly.
+The nominations committee shall include balanced representation of the membership of the assembly and representation of the major interests of the World Council of Churches.
+No person serving on the nominations committee of the assembly shall be eligible for nomination as president of the World Council of Churches or member of the central committee. - b.
+The nominations committee shall make nominations for the following, consulting as necessary with the business committee of the assembly: - i. the president or presidents of the Council; - ii. not more than 145 members of the central committee from among the delegates which the member churches have elected to the assembly; - iii. not more than 5 members of the central committee from among the representatives elected to the assembly by the churches which do not fulfil the criteria of size and have not been granted membership for exceptional reasons. - c.
+In making nominations, the nominations committee shall have regard to the following principles: - i. the personal qualifications of the individual for the task for which he or she is to be nominated; - ii. fair and adequate confessional representation; - iii. fair and adequate geographical and cultural representation; - iv. fair and adequate representation of the major interests of the Council. - d.
+The nominations committee shall satisfy itself as to the general acceptability of the nominations to the churches to which the nominees belong. - e.
+Not more than seven persons from any one member church shall be nominated as members of the central committee. - f.
+The nominations committee shall secure adequate representation of lay persons, and adequate balance of men, women and young people, so far as the composition of the assembly makes this possible. - g.
+The nominations committee shall present its nominations to the assembly.
+Alternative nominations may be made in writing by any six delegates from at least three member churches, provided that each such alternative nominee shall be proposed as an alternative to a particular nominee. - h.
+Election shall be by ballot unless the assembly shall otherwise determine.